 If the DL LBT Failure Information Request IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider that the gNB- CU requests collection of DL LBT failure information for the analysis of the MRO events of the UE specified in TS 38.300 [6], and act as specified in TS 38.401 [4].

-If the Ranging and Sidelink Positioning Service Information IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take it into account for the UE’s Ranging and Sidelink Positioning service.Interaction with UE Inactivity Notification procedure
+If the Ranging and Sidelink Positioning Service Information IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take it into account for the UE’s Ranging and Sidelink Positioning service.

+If the Multi-modal Service ID IE was included in the QoS Flow Level QoS Parameters IE contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall store this information, and may, if supported, use it for data scheduling with other associated QoS flows which have same Multi-modal Service ID.Interaction with UE Inactivity Notification procedure

 If the SDT Volume Threshold IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, use the information during an SDT transaction to inform the gNB-CU via the UE INACTIVITY NOTIFICATION message as specified in TS 38.401 [4].